Thank you to everyone for an amazing

 sugartree@mgwnet.com

 Located near the center of McDowell, this operation employs a modern reverse osmosis concentrator and oil-fired evaporator.
 View antique maple-producing tools on display.
-This country store features gifts, maple products, apple butter, birch syrup, pottery, jams, cookbooks, old-fashioned homemade bar soap, handmade rugs, and much more.
+This country store features local gifts, maple products, apple butter, birch syrup, pottery, jams, cookbooks, old-fashioned homemade bar soap, handmade rugs, and much more.
 Tour buses welcome.
 Wheelchair accessible (Sugar house can be reached via wheelchair, but general store cannot).

-Food: Brunswick stew, Maple Doughnuts, and more
+Food: Brunswick stew, maple doughnuts, & more

-Owners: Glenn & Fern Heatwole.
+Owners: Glenn & Fern Heatwole

 Tonoloway Farm